*Update: buy 2, get $45 off each pan! (1 for you, 1 for a friend?)*

 I’m all about 1-pot meals for minimal cleanup, so love how we can cook multiple ways in the Always Pan such as steam, sauté, and braise.
 I then transfer it directly from stovetop to tabletop looking beautifully presented, with a slot for the included wooden spatula to sit neatly on for serving!
 The ceramic non-stick coating is a dream to cook on, and is non toxic, made without Teflon or other potentially harmful materials.
 It’s also easy to wash using the included sponge, and the pan is lighter weight than I expected which also helps with clean up.

 We’ve been using this for everything from eggs in the morning to pasta, fried rice, braised Asian dishes I’m learning from my mom, and even pan searing bread like this naan!
-I did want to note that the steaming insert sits low in the pan so works best with items like veggies that are okay to touch the simmering water below – for items that require more steaming space like buns or dim sum, they just came out with a bamboo insert (for smaller items like dumplings, I have simply raised my steaming insert up using a shallow rack underneath).
+I did want to note that the steaming insert sits very low in the pan so works best with items like veggies that are okay to touch the simmering water below – for items that require more steaming space like buns or dim sum, they just came out with a bamboo insert (for smaller items like dumplings, I have simply raised my steaming insert up using a shallow metal rack underneath).

 Thank you to Our Place for partnering on this post.

 Recipe: Chicken or Veggie Tikka Masala (dairy free)

 I also wanted to share a Tikka Masala recipe we’ve been making regularly – this one is very easy to make vegetarian or dairy free!
 It was inspired by a reader, Diane, who shared with me a similar sauce she served with this turkey meatball recipe.
 Chicken thighs and cauliflower is one of our favorite combos in this sauce, but we’ve also made it vegetarian (with chickpeas, cauliflower, peas, just to name a few ideas)!
 Just make sure to use good quality canned tomatoes since it’s such a key component of this dish.